PMuiruri/run/README.md

-# run
+# Run

 Run is a simple project to encourage people to run and pays tribute to Kenyan runner Eluid Kipchoge's famous quote #NoHumanIsLimited.
-Project was created using HTML and CSS
+Project was created using HTML and CSS.
+[View Project](https://pmuiruri.github.io/run/)